cheatcode/joystick/README.md

 Joystick includes a basic email address/password accounts system that you can use to create users in your app.

-To facilitate in the management of accounts `@joystick.js/ui` exports an object `accounts` that includes a handful of methods for managing users: `accounts.signup`, `accounts.login`, `accounts.logout`, `accounts.recoverPassword`, and `accounts.resetPassword`.
+To facilitate in the management of accounts `@joystick.js/ui` exports an object `accounts` that includes a handful of methods for managing users: `accounts.signup`, `accounts.login`, `accounts.logout`, `accounts.authenticated`, `accounts.recoverPassword`, and `accounts.resetPassword`.

 ### accounts.signup